caltech-cs124/container/README.md

 ```sh
 docker build -t ubuntu_i386cross --progress=plain .
 ```
 This can take up to 20 minutes or longer to build (i9-9880H CPU @ 2.30GHz, 16GB RAM) and can take up to 3GB of storage.
+The build process requires 7GB of storage.
 Docker will build the tools in 2 stages:
 1. Build the cross-compilation tools to the `i386-elf` architecture with all of the dependencies.
 2. Transfer only the build artifacts and installs the necessary tools for development (`build-essential` and `qemu-system-i386`).